Rev. Eric Sherlock (Click to contact)

-Leaving a career in corporate communications, Todd moved to Berkeley in 2015 to attend Pacific School of Religion where he received a Master of Divinity in 2018.
-While at PSR, Todd’s work focused on spirituality and social transformation and sexuality and religion.
+Leaving a career in corporate communications, Todd moved to Berkeley in 2015 to attend the Pacific School of Religion, where he received a Master of Divinity in 2018.
+While at PSR, Todd’s work focused on spirituality and social transformation and sexuality, and religion.
 He served as a pastoral intern at Glide Memorial Church in San Francisco.

-Todd expects to be ordained by the North Texas Association of the United Church of Christ in July.
+Todd was ordained by the North Texas Association of the South Central Conference of the United Church of Christ in July 2019.
 Todd and his husband Miguel live in the Bay Area and have four grown sons, four amazing daughters-in-law, and three grandsons who live in Texas and Oklahoma.
 Todd is a passionate activist, blogger, and social media savant; he loves Tex-Mex, house music, and thrift shopping.
 He and Miguel enjoy the eclectic Bay Area arts and music scene, hiking and biking, and being a part of a vibrant faith community.

 John Kendall Bailey (Click to contact)

-John Kendall Bailey joined the DCC staff in August of 2016.
-John firmly believes in the integration of music with the rest of the worship to create a unified, uplifting worship experience.
+John Kendall Bailey joined the DCC staff in August 2016.
+John firmly believes in integrating music with the rest of the worship to create a unified, uplifting worship experience.

-In addition to his work at DCC, John is the music director and conductor of several Bay Area orchestras including: The Civic Symphony Associations of San Francisco’s Mozart to Mendelssohn Orchestra, Mesopotamia Symphony Orchestra and the Trinity Lyric Opera.
-A native of the Bay Area, John is a graduate of University of California, Berkeley.
+In addition to his work at DCC, John is the music director and conductor of several Bay Area orchestras, including The Civic Symphony Associations of San Francisco’s Mozart to Mendelssohn Orchestra, Mesopotamia Symphony Orchestra, and the Trinity Lyric Opera.
+A native of the Bay Area, John graduated from the University of California, Berkeley.